 in America may have some form of disability.

 Most persons rely on their dog to assist them in many different ways.
 Ensure your dog will be allowed to accompany you wherever you need to go by properly identifying him/her as a service dog with an Identification Package provided by Service Dogs America.

-Our Service Dog package includes quality equipment, vests with embroidered Service Dog patches, quality documentation, certificates, plastic wallet cards (photo optional), metal collar tags, Department of Justice wallet cards and a 40 page booklet of articles with rules and definitions explaining the Americans with Disabilities Act of 1990 in simple terms.
+Our Service Dog package includes quality equipment, vests with embroidered Service Dog patches, documentation, certificates, plastic wallet cards (photo optional), metal collar tags, Department of Justice wallet cards and a booklet of articles with rules and definitions explaining the Americans with Disabilities Act of 1990 in simple terms.